-Here are a couple of programs that demonstrate a simplified vector-based flight model that takes into account the basic forces affecting flight - lift, drag, thrust and gravity.
+Here are several programs that demonstrate a simplified vector-based flight model that takes into account the basic forces affecting flight - lift, drag, thrust and gravity.

 Sopwith Pup over procedurally-generated farmland